Shamsuzzoha Khan

-Shamsuzzoha Khan is a Bangladesh Nationalist Party politician and the former Member of Parliament from Naogaon-2.
+Shamsuzzoha Khan is a politician of the Bangladesh Nationalist Party and was the Jatiya Sangsad member for the Naogaon-2 constituency.

 Career

-Khan was elected to parliament in 1996 from Naogaon-2 as a candidate of Bangladesh Nationalist Party.
+Shamsuzzoha Khan was elected to parliament in 1996 from Naogaon-2 as a candidate of the Bangladesh Nationalist Party (BNP).
 He was reelected from Naogaon-2 in 2001.
-Following the 2004 Dhaka grenade attack on a rally of Sheikh Hasina he blamed Bangladesh Awami League.
-In 2009 he was named the Joint Convenor of Naogaon District unit of Bangladesh Nationalist Party.
+Following the 2004 Dhaka grenade attack on a rally of Sheikh Hasina, he blamed the Bangladesh Awami League.
+In 2009 he was named the joint convenor of the Naogaon District unit of the BNP.